diegogurpegui/qbittorrent-auto-rss/README.md

 node cli qbtversion
 ```

-### version
+### fetch
 Start the fetch process of the torrents based on the RSS feeds configured in the `feeds.json` file.
+Optionally you can pass the path to the `feeds.json` file.
 ```
 node cli fetch
+node cli fetch --fetch /path/to/feeds.json node cli fetch -f /path/to/feeds.json
 ```